trans-neptunian object

 now you can use the module! upload a file or something! just like with the web editor, you’ll have to do a hard refresh to see the changes in your browser.

-both the documentation and the module itself offer an explanation of all the commands, so i’ll just provide a couple to help you get started.
+the documentation (included with the module) offers an explanation of all the commands, so i’ll just provide a couple to help you get started.

 yeah i’m still yapping